Was Jesus crucified on Wednesday or Friday?

 Leviticus 23:32 “It shall be unto you a sabbath of rest, and you shall afflict your souls: in the ninth day of the month at even, from even unto even, shall you celebrate your sabbath.”

 Luke 23:52-56, 24:1-3 “This man went unto Pilate, and begged the body of Jesus.
 53 And he took it down, and wrapped it in linen, and laid it in a sepulchre that was hewn in stone, wherein never man before was laid.
 54 And that day was the preparation [Friday], and the sabbath drew on.
 55 And the women also, which came with him from Galilee, followed after, and beheld the sepulchre, and how his body was laid.
 56 And they returned, and prepared spices and ointments; and RESTED THE SABBATH DAY ACCORDING TO THE COMMANDMENT.
-[Seventh day Saturday Sabbath] 24:1-3 Now upon the first day of the week [Sunday], very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
+[Saturday] [Seventh day Sabbath] 24:1-3 Now upon the first day of the week [Sunday], very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain others with them.
 2 And they found the stone rolled away from the sepulchre.
 3 And they entered in, and found not the body of the Lord Jesus.”

-The women viewed the sepulchre and the body of Jesus on the preparation day (Friday evening before sunset) and then rested according to the fourth Commandment, on the Saturday Sabbath.
+The women viewed the sepulchre and the body of Jesus on the preparation day (Friday evening before sunset) and then rested according to the fourth Commandment, on THE Saturday Sabbath.
 When the Saturday Sabbath had past, the women returned to the tomb at sunrise, and that day was the first day of the week (Sunday).
 Luke 23:55-56 says, “the women … beheld the sepulchre, and how his body was laid.
 And they returned, and prepared spices and ointments; and RESTED THE SABBATH DAY ACCORDING TO THE COMMANDMENT.”
-After viewing the body of Jesus they had only enough time to prepare “spices and ointments” and then rested on the Seventh day “Sabbath according to the Commandment.”
+After viewing the body of Jesus they had only enough time to prepare “spices and ointments” and then rested on THE Seventh day “Sabbath according to the Commandment.”

-If Jesus was crucified on Wednesday and this was Passover (Nisan 14) then Thursday would be the Passover Sabbath (Nisan 15) and 72 literal hours would take us to sunset on Sabbath the Seventh day of the week.
+If Jesus was crucified on Wednesday and this was Passover (Nisan 14) then Thursday would be the Passover Sabbath (Nisan 15) and 72 literal hours would take us to sunset on THE Sabbath, the Seventh day of the week.
 What would have been the first available time for the woman to return with their “spices and ointments” and embalm the body of Jesus?
 Their first available chance would have been EARLY Friday morning, the preparation day before the Seventh day Sabbath, but as we have seen this was not the case because we are told that their first chance was on the “first day of the week [Sunday], VERY EARLY IN THE MORNING, they came unto the sepulchre, bringing the spices which they had prepared.”

 John 11:39 “Jesus said, Take you away the stone.
 Martha, the sister of him that was dead, saith unto him, Lord, by this time he stinketh: for he has been dead four days.”

-To make the Wednesday theory fit, we would have to come up with all sorts of excuses as to why they did not take opportunity on Friday to embalm the body of Jesus and find ways of manipulating the Word of God to explain “resting on the Sabbath according to the Commandment.”
+To make the Wednesday theory fit, we would have to come up with all sorts of excuses as to why they did not take opportunity on Friday to embalm the body of Jesus and find ways of manipulating the Word of God to explain “resting on THE Sabbath according to the Commandment.”
 It does not fit and becomes a stretch of the imagination to try and force this theory into place that we will see soon is impossible.

 A Double Sabbath

 If Friday was the day of crucifixion then this day would have to be a preparation day for not only Passover but also for the Seventh day Sabbath of the Lord and would therefore be a double Sabbath.
 Can we prove this from the Word of God for even further evidence?
+In the Bible, Passover is “always” called Passover and the Seventh day Sabbath is “always” called the Sabbath.
+John 19:31 below says “THE Sabbath” with the word “THE” being the definite article, that is, not “A sabbath” but “THE Sabbath.”
+Hence this is and can only be the weekly Sabbath.
+John 19:14 confirms it is a double sabbath.
+This day is not only the preparation for “THE Sabbath” but also the preparation for “THE Passover” and why it is called a high day.

 John 19:31 “The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day,) besought Pilate that their legs might be broken, and that they might be taken away.”